 Our work draws together design, the social sciences, and the humanities to investigate the role of information and communication technologies in shaping public life.
 This involves both prototyping experimental digital systems and services, and critically analyzing existing digital systems and practices.

-Another strand of research explores the design and use of computational media (and more broadly, data) for political engagement and expression.
+Another strand of research explores the design and use of computational media for political engagement and expression.
 Currently we are focusing on two particular media forms: bots and maps.
 With bots we are researching the design of Twitter bots for political parody and commentary.
-With maps we are researching how the visual representation geographic data supports arguments about urban development.
+With maps we are researching how the visual representation of geographic data supports arguments about urban development.

 For more information, contact: